-- C405.2.9.3 Lighting setback.
-Lighting that is not controlled in accordance with Section C405.2.9.2 shall comply with all of the following: - 1.
-Be controlled so that the total wattage of such lighting is automatically reduced by not less than 50 percent by selectively switching off or dimming luminaires at one of the following times: - 1.1.
-From not later than 12 midnight to 6 a.m. - 1.2.
-From not later than 1 hour after business closing to not earlier than 1 hour before business opening. - 1.3.
-During any period when no activity has been detected for 15 minutes or more. - 2.
-Luminaires serving outdoor parking areas and having a rated input wattage of greater than 40 watts and a mounting height of 30 feet (9144 mm) or less above the ground shall also be controlled so that the total wattage of such lighting is automatically reduced by not less than 50 percent during any time where activity has not been detected for 15 minutes or more.
-Not more than 1,500 watts of lighting power shall be controlled together. - C405.2.9.4 Exterior time-switch control functions.
-Time-switch controls for exterior lighting shall comply with the following:
+C405.2.9.3 Lighting setback.
+Lighting that is not controlled in accordance with Section C405.2.9.2 shall comply with the following:

+1. Luminaires serving outdoor parking areas and having a rated input wattage of greater than 40 watts and a mounting height of 24 feet (7315 mm) or less above the ground shall also be controlled so that the total wattage of such lighting is automatically reduced by not less than 50 percent during any time where activity has not been detected for 15 minutes or more.
+Not more than 1,500 watts of lighting power shall be controlled together.